NichAttGH/BB84_quantum_cryptography_protocol/README.md

 # BB84 quantum cryptography protocol

 ## Description
 Simulated a scenario in which two robots (Alice and Bob) must exchange information securely in an environment where communication could be intercepted by a third agent (Eve).
+More details are in [Report](https://github.com/NichAttGH/BB84_quantum_cryptography_protocol/blob/main/Report_BB84.pdf)

 ## Tools used
 - IBM-Qiskit, an open-source software development kit for programming and quantum computing.